CurtisAccelerate/global_agent_framework/README.md

 - OpenAI‑compatible endpoints and SSE streaming (with optional heartbeats) for easy client integration.
 - Structured artifacts and logs in `logs/` (`stage_responses.jsonl`, `pipeline_trace.md`), toggled by `FILE_LOGGING_ENABLED`.
 - Works offline for demos/tests (stubbed search) and deploys cleanly to Cloud Run.
 - Agent runner for running against FutureX pipelines against cloud or local deployments.

-Built for speed and clarity first: it’s not yet production‑hardened; review and harden before use in sensitive environments.
+Agent runner can process many queries in parallel up to 7-10 have been tested but downstream APIs may throttle.

 This agent framework was developed rapidly, as a means toward proving out my prompt engineering work aimed at boosting the capabilites of GPT-5 and other LLMs in the real-world FutureX event competition.
+Built for speed of prototpying: it’s not yet production‑hardened; review and harden before use in sensitive environments.

 ## Caution
 The codebase was AI generated for rapidly testing my ideas in the competition without extensive human review.
 While, the pipelines have worked for my puporses in the competition and was tested: code was not developed for production use but may nonetheless prove invaluable for indepedent researchers or as a local research agentic pipeline.

 It is able to be deployed to Google Cloud for running workloads against it.
 However, it is *not* recommended for production deployment without a thorough review.
 It is recommended that a thorough code and security review be conducted before use and deployment.

+As well, the technical documentation below was mostly AI generated and is assumed-to-be generally correct but hasn't been thoroughly human reviewed.

 ## Quick Start